informaticslab/umlsite/README.md

 # PPTGen
-An apache poi/tomcat/maven prototype for generating pptx from a website.
+An apache tomcat/maven prototype for accessing the UMLS Metathesaurus from a website.

 ## Goals
 To share the apps developed by Informatics Lab.